greenporsche/miRcore/module-3-seq/README.md

 *Main Topics:*
 - Review of TAS2R38 variant identification process
-- Students share results from their Day 3 practice: "How was looking at your own data set?
-Isn't it exciting?"
+- Students share results from their Day 3 practice, expressing excitement at working with their own data
 - **ABO blood type gene:**
   - ABO gene on chromosome 9: encodes a glycosyltransferase enzyme
   - Three main alleles: A, B, O